 - the brine in the system (sodium chloride or lithium hydride) has a secondary function for cleaning and can act as a disinfectant to reduce the bacteria and fungus within the cannabis greenhouse or pharmaceutical clean rooms.

 But what are the drawbacks?

-The initial investment in desiccant dehumidification systems are refrigeration dehumidifiers which increases the initial costs.
-A further cost driver at the beginning can be the heat distribution to the units, (if they are self contained systems).
-They require a separate heating hot water circuit to provide heat 365 days a year and at a higher temperature level as the common greenhouse heating.
-If the dehumidification unit is located inside the greenhouse an additional exhaust duct to the outside is required to exhaust the damp, hot regeneration air.
-Along with the costs the additional pipe and duct work can cause unwanted shading in the marijuana greenhouse.
+The initial investment in desiccant dehumidification systems can increase the initial cost.
+A further cost driver at the beginning can be the heat distribution to the units.
+If they are self contained systems, they will require a separate hot water heating circuit to provide heat 365 days a year at a higher temperature level compared to the common greenhouse heating.
+If the dehumidification unit is located inside the greenhouse, an additional exhaust duct to the outside will be required to exhaust the hot and humid regeneration air.
+Another disadvantage is that the additional pipe and ductwork required could cause unwanted shading in the cannabis greenhouse.

-A desiccant air dehumidification system for a greenhouse can be a good alternative to refrigerant systems to significantly reduce electrical bills and give additional heating during cold periods but comes with a higher initial investment.
-If a desiccant system is cheaper on the long run usually depends on the ambient and working conditions, initial investment, if there is supply of low-cost heat (i.e. gas) or electricity is particularly expensive.
+A desiccant air dehumidification system for a greenhouse can be a good alternative to more traditional refrigerant systems.
+They can significantly reduce electrical bills and give additional heating during cold periods, however, will come with a higher initial investment.
+Whether a desiccant system is cheaper in the long run will depends on the routine ambient and working conditions, but will make a big impact in locations where the supply of low-cost heat (i.e. gas) or electricity is particularly expensive.